 Our Fees At Preuveneers

 Please note that our solicitors do not deal with Legal Aid matters.
-Our fees range from £150 plus VAT an hour to £200 plus VAT an hour.
-You may also need to pay Court fees and pay for the services of a barrister.
+Our fees range from £195 plus VAT an hour to £220 plus VAT an hour.
+You may also need to pay Court fees and pay for the services of a barrister/counsel.
 We have experience of instructing many barristers and will always seek your approval to the barrister who may best suit your need and your budget.

 Please contact us to arrange an initial consultation to discuss your issues.
-We offer a 20-minute consultation for £50 + Vat.
+We offer a 20 minute consultation for £50 + vat.
 This is usually enough time for us to get an overview of your matter and to offer you advice to move forward, as well as give you a realistic estimate of our fees.
-If you do instruct us, then the consultation will be free, and no charges will be made.